Update the TLS/SSL certificate for an Active Directory Federation Services (AD FS) farm

 If the credentials you provide for connecting to AD FS servers don't also have the privilege to manage the WAP servers, then Microsoft Entra Connect asks for credentials that have administrative privilege on the WAP servers.

 The server is shown as offline.
 What should I do?

 Microsoft Entra Connect can't perform any operation if the server is offline.
 If the server is part of the AD FS farm, then check the connectivity to the server.
 After you've resolved the issue, press the refresh icon to update the status in the wizard.
 If the server was part of the farm earlier but now no longer exists, click Remove to delete it from the list of servers that Microsoft Entra Connect maintains.
 Removing the server from the list in Microsoft Entra Connect doesn't alter the AD FS configuration itself.
 If you're using AD FS in Windows Server 2016 or later, the server remains in the configuration settings and will be shown again the next time the task is run.

 Can I update a subset of my farm servers with the new TLS/SSL certificate?

 Yes.
 You can always run the task Update SSL Certificate again to update the remaining servers.
 On the Select servers for SSL certificate update page, you can sort the list of servers on SSL Expiry date to easily access the servers that aren't updated yet.

 I removed the server in the previous run, but it's still being shown as offline and listed on the AD FS Servers page.
 Why is the offline server still there even after I removed it?

-Removing the server from the list in Azure AD Connect doesn't remove it in the AD FS configuration.
-Azure AD Connect references AD FS (Windows Server 2016 or higher) for any information about the farm.
+Removing the server from the list in Microsoft Entra Connect doesn't remove it in the AD FS configuration.
+Microsoft Entra Connect references AD FS (Windows Server 2016 or higher) for any information about the farm.
 If the server is still present in the AD FS configuration, it will be listed back in the list.